TorchJD/torchjd/docs/source/docs/aggregation/index.rst

     positive :math:`c\in\mathbb R^{n}` to :math:`\mathcal A(\operatorname{diag}(c)\cdot J)` is
     linear in :math:`c`.

-    In other words, :math:`\mathcal A` is linear under scaling whenever scaling a row of the aggregated matrix scales its influence accordingly.
-In the context of JD, this ensures that even when the rows of the matrix are norm-imbalanced, each objective will contribute to the update proportionally to their norm.
+    In other words, :math:`\mathcal A` is linear under scaling whenever scaling a row of the matrix to aggregate scales its influence proportionally.
+In the context of JD, this ensures that even when the gradient norms are imbalanced, each gradient will contribute to the update proportionally to its norm.

 .. _Weighted:
 .. admonition::